daleighan/MLsandbox-service/README.md

 * To install all node modules, run npm install.
 * Install python3 if it is not already installed.
 * Install pip if it is not already installed.
-* To install all python dependencies, run sudo pip install -r requirements.txt
+* To install python dependencies, run sudo pip install -r requirements.txt
+* Run sudo pip install sklearn.
+* Run sudo pip install Pillow.
 * Run npm run compile will bundle the react file.
 * Run npm start will start the flask server.
 * Go to http://127.0.0.1:5000/ to open the web app.